 The manner in which a VPN service implements the tunneling/encryption protocol is important.
 VPNs can choose to use various options that the OpenVPN and WireGuard protocols offer for tunnelling and encryption.
 Some of these options are more secure than others.

 For example, in the current version of OpenVPN, the default cipher is BF-CBC (Blowfish in Cipher Block Chaining mode).
 However, BF-CBC is no longer recommended by security experts because the encryption it provides is relatively weak by current standards and is open to attack.
 Fortunately, a VPN service can choose to use a 256-bit version of AES (Advanced Encryption Standard) instead of the default BF-CBC within the OpenVPN protocol, thereby providing a much more secure level of encryption to the users of that VPN service.

 Unfortunately, not all VPN services provide acceptably high levels of security.
-Note that the employment by a VPN service of the OpenVPN protocol (with high-security options enabled) or, better yet, the new WireGuard protocol is an indication that the VPN is attending to the security of the Internet connection of its users.
+Note that the employment by a VPN service of the OpenVPN protocol (with high-security options enabled) or, better yet, the new WireGuard protocol (with appropriate tweaks) is an indication that the VPN is attending to the security of the Internet connection of its users.
 When you are evaluating a VPN for your own use, check the implementation of these tunneling and encryption protocols.

-We’ll examine some of the methods that VPNs use to provide privacy to their users and present the options that are available to safeguard and encrypt your data in the next article of this VPN series, titled “Other Important Technical Concerns in Choosing a VPN.”
+In the next article in this VPN series, titled “Other Important Technical Concerns in Choosing a VPN,” we’ll examine some of the methods that VPNs use to provide privacy to their users and present the options that are available to safeguard and encrypt your data.